 For B2B lead generation campaigns, there are key platforms to build optimal campaigns.

-As a mention of blog posts, theyare a good way to amplify offers and also for SEO.However, we do not recommend focusing only on blogging for B2B lead generation campaigns, for several reasons:
+Blog posts are a good way to promote offers and also for SEO.However, we do not recommend focusing only on blogging for B2B lead generation campaigns, for several reasons:

 - There’s no specific audience segmentation as there is no chance to target and control who visits your posts.